 The Italian artist Gian Lorenzo Bernini made two Busts of Pope Paul V, where the first one is located in the Borghese Gallery in Rome.
 It was created in 1618.
 The second bust was purchased by the J. Paul Getty Museum in Los Angeles.
 The bust was created in 1621, shortly after the death of Paul V, and commissioned by his nephew, Cardinal Scipione Borghese.
-There is a bronze version of this sculpture in the Statens Museum for Kunst in Copenhagen, Denmark.
+In addition, there is a bronze version of this sculpture in the Statens Museum for Kunst in Copenhagen, Denmark.

-- The bust is made of marble with 78 cm height (30 11/16 in.)
+- The bust is made of marble with 78 cm in height (30 11/16 in.).

-- The second version of the bust was considered lost for a long time
+- The second version of the bust was considered lost for a long time.

-- There is a bronze version of this sculpture in the Statens Museum for Kunst in Copenhagen, Denmark
+- There is a bronze version of this sculpture in the Statens Museum for Kunst in Copenhagen, Denmark.

-- The second bust was created in 1621, shortly after the death of Paul V and lately it was purchased by the J. Paul Getty Museum in Los Angeles
+- The second bust was created in 1621, shortly after the death of Paul V, and lately, it was purchased by the J. Paul Getty Museum in Los Angeles.